jhare113/website/content/about.md

 My educational background is in South Asian religious studies and culminated in a PhD from Columbia University.
 Read more about my dissertation and scholarly publications on my [research](/research/) page.

-My site's logo is Angelus Novus, a 1920 monoprint by Paul Klee.
-It is licensed under a Creative Commons [Attribution-Share Alike](https://creativecommons.org/licenses/by-sa/3.0/deed.en) license by the Israel Museum, Jerusalem.